edtky/mini-musical-neural-net/README.md

 #  Mini Musical Neural Net

-Here, we attempt to break down Open AI Scholar's project on Musical Neural Net into digestable bit with lots of annotation.
+Here, we attempt to dissect Open AI Scholar Christine Payne's project on Musical Neural Net and further her work to complete some unfinished compositions by famous musicians.

 ## Getting Started